sgmurphy/wordpress-plugins/shariff/readme.txt

 - If the first post on the start page is password protected and Shariff is disabled on protected posts, a widget at the end of the loop will not be rendered.

 == Changelog ==
+= 4.6.12 =
+- French translation for some service corrected (thanks to Ensam57)
+- additional security fix after code review

 = 4.6.11 =
 - security fix